 Reference:

-A. Transparency code for smaller authorities (htt1)
+A. Transparency code for smaller authorities Transparency_Code_for_Smaller_Authorities

 B. NALC LTN 38

-C.

 PURPOSE / ROLE

 The purpose of the Working Group is to review all NLPC public facing and internal communication processes with a view to improving the good efficiancy of the Parish Council, to ensure that it meets all statutory requirements with the minimum administration overhead, and provides the best quality service to the Parish.